Asymptotic MMSE Analysis Under Sparse Representation Modeling: Proof of Proposition

-Note that contrary to the previous case \eqref{itm3}, where already at this stage, we were able to continue the asymptotic analysis (e.g. see the passages used to obtain \eqref{reds1}), in this case we cannot, because currently, we do not know how the numerator behaves.
-Thus, in order to continue, we wish to find a real function $h_{n}$ for which
+Note that contrary to the previous case \eqref{itm03}, where already at this stage, we were able to continue the asymptotic analysis (see, \eqref{reds01}-\eqref{reds1}), in this case we cannot, because currently, we do not know how the numerator behaves.
+Let

-a.s. as $n\to\infty$.
-First of all, using Lemma \ref{aplem:4} (or, Lemma \ref{aplem:trace} in order to show uniformity in $\bs$ and $\br$), we readily obtain that\footnote{Note that this passage is not essential, and can be avoided (for the second term at the r.h.s. of \eqref{righrf} this passage will not be used).}